edge-cloud/www.edge-cloud.net/_posts/2019-08-16-aws-dxgw-with-ipsec-vpn-backup.md

 The origin code shows how BGP learned about a certain path, not how your node learned about it.
 It is a BGP path attribute that is carried along with the NLRI information in BGP update messages.
 The origin attribute is a mandatory attribute and must be included with every route entry, as it is used in the BGP best-path selection process.
 When e.g. configuring a prefix with the *network* statement, the origin code *i* indicates *IGP*.
 On the other hand when you redistribute a prefix into BGP - either via an interior gateway protocol such as OSPF or a static route, the origin code is set to *?*.
 The origin code of *e* for *EGP* is not widely used anymore today.
 EGP is the predecessor of BGP and prefixes with this origin code receive a lower priority.
-This is something that AWS makes use of: All prefixes announced over VPN are marked with an origin code of *e* for *EGP*.
+This is something that AWS makes use of: All prefixes announced over VPN terminating on a TGW, are marked with an origin code of *e* for *EGP*.
 As a result the customer gateway will prefer the path announced over Direct Connect having an origin code of *i* for *IGP*, instead of the path over VPN.

 ## TGW preference of DX over VPN